xjtu-enre/ENRE-java/README.md

                       The output file name, default is projectName-out -s, --slim          The slim output version, which removing the location and external entity info.
-  -k, --sdkPath       The external sdk source code directory paths if you want the external sdk library classes to be analyzed as well.
 ```

 To increase the memory heap, you can add -Xmx before -jar, like: